-BOUNDLESS –> Before there was anything, there was Yin and Yang in chaos circling in the sky of the might Milky Way.
-P’angu, the First Dragon came from the comic egg and as he grew he dreamed creating the Dragons, the Phoenix, the Unicorn and the Tortoise.
+Before there was anything, there was Yin and Yang in chaos circling in the sky of the might Milky Way.
+P’angu, the First Dragon came from the cosmic egg and as he grew he dreamed of creating the Dragons, the Phoenix, the Unicorn and the Tortoise.
 He left us China; today we are part of his world.

 The Chinese have told stories about dragons for thousands of years.
 There are the heavenly celestial Dragons, the dragons of the sky, the earth dragons of the rivers, lakes, mountains, and the court dragons of the Emperor.
 Chinese Dragons fly without wings, don’t breath fire, control the weather, change shapes, die and are reborn.
 When Dragon bones are found in lakes, rivers or on mountains they are power medicines.

-CHERISH –> The First Dragon, P’angu, died after creating China.
+The First Dragon, P’angu, died after creating China.
 He left the Dragons, the Phoenix, the Unicorn, and the Tortoise, who tells the people P’angu’s dreams.
-P’angu friends, the White Jade Dragon and the Golden Phoenix, stayed in the Milky Way and created a magic Pearl, which the Queen Mother of the West stole for a 3000-year birthday party.
+P’angu friends the White Jade Dragon and the Golden Phoenix stayed in the Milky Way and created a magic Pearl, which the Queen Mother of the West stole for a 3000-year birthday party.

 Asian Stories – Dragons Shape China – Dragon and Phoenix

 This summer, when the villagers worked in their fields of rice, dark clouds covered the sun.
 A cold wind blew hard and fast.
 The trees bent.
 A fog thickened and surround everything.
-Then a loud thump on the ground a Dragon from the Sky fell.
+Then a loud thump on the ground a Dragon Fell from the Sky.